rladies/rladiesguide/content/comm/blog/index.en.md

 Add all files needed for the post (images, data files, gifs, etc.) should be added to the new folder `content/post/yyyy-mm-dd-your-post-title`.

-As you write you post, remember to `knit` your post to see how it looks!
+As you write you post, remember to `knit` your post to see how it looks.
 The blogdown site will use the markdown file created from your knitted `index.Rmd` on the site, not your `Rmd` itself.

-You can preview the entire site with your post with `blogdown::serve_site()`.
+We encourage you to also preview the post via `blogdown::serve_site()`, which generates the entire website and applies any global styling.
+This will likely preview differently than when knitting the individual post.

 ## After you write your post

 Once your post looks as you want it to on your local machine, it's time to push the post up to the main repository for review.